Breaking4: Criticisms and challenges

 On 26 April 2025, Kipyegon ran 2:29.21 for 1000 metres at the Xiamen Diamond League, a time 0.06 seconds off her personal best of 2:29.15 and 0.23 seconds off Svetlana Masterkova's world record of 2:28.98.
 This time equates to a 4:00.08 mile pace.
-Robert Johnson of LetsRun.com considered the attempt to be "ludicrous", since Kipyegon would be required to hold a slightly faster pace for approximately 609 metres longer.
+Robert Johnson of LetsRun.com considered the attempt to be "ludicrous," since Kipyegon would be required to hold a slightly faster pace for approximately 609 metres longer.

-A scientific paper published in the Journal of Applied Physiology in April 2025 concluded that "there is no female athlete presently displaying the physiological characteristics required to run a sub-four minute mile".
+A scientific paper published in the Journal of Applied Physiology in April 2025 concluded that "there is no female athlete presently displaying the physiological characteristics required to run a sub-four minute mile."

+The timing adjustment made by Nike to give her a flying start which was not announced before the event and only revealed after questioning from the media, provided another non-official advantage to Kipyegon that most running fans believed Nike should have been up-front about.

 Streaming

 The event was streamed live on Prime Video and Nike's YouTube channel, beginning at 7:15 PM local time.
 The first episode of a docuseries covering the event premiered on 20 June.